ucsecurityteam/openapi-rpc-node/README.md

   }
   ```

-- If you host your service repositories on Gitlab, you can configure gitlab settings in configs/global.config.json and schema will be fetched from Gitlab.
+- If you host your service repositories on Gitlab, you can configure GitLab settings in configs/global.config.json and schema will be fetched from Gitlab.

     ```Javascript
     "serviceDependencySchema" : {